Products Technologies Demo Docs Blog Support Company

 Learn more about how to set the static files path in ASP.NET Core applications.

-Specifies or returns the path for static files. property can be used.
+To define the static resource folder, the StaticFilesPath property can be used.
 In this sample, we set the relative path to the static resource folder in the WebApplication120 sub-folder:

 Web API Endpoint Location